olback/library-loader/README.md

 ### Extra steps for Library Loader CLI
 3. Generate a config file to store your settings in.
-Option 1: Generate a global config `library-loader -gh`
+Option 1: Generate a global config `library-loader -gu`
 Option 2: Generate a local config `library-loader -g` (current working directory).
 4. Edit the config file to your liking.
 Global config locations:
 Windows: `C:\Users\%user%\AppData\Roaming\LibraryLoader.toml`